scandar/cart-cli/README.md

 you can add as many currencies as you want the default currency is USD with a conversion rate of `1` any other currency should have a conversion rate equal to it's price in dollars (the equivalent amount to 1 US dollar) use `config/currencies.php` to add new currencies in the `available` array

+`symbol` the currency symbol
+`format` is how the number is represented in text form '#' is where the number should appear 'S' is where the symbol should appear

 ```php
 [
     'name' => 'usd',